rmadhuraj/Madhu/DW1000/doc/Thread_Border_Router.md

 ```
 To customize the Thread settings, you must Log into the Border Router using SSH.
 To Log into Raspberry Pi using SSH, requires it's Ipv4 address.
-On your ububtu it is possible to find the IP address use the `nmap` command.
+To find the IP address of Pi , use the `nmap` command on Ubuntu.
    1. Install the `nmap` command using
 ```bash
 sudo apt-get install nmap